macfergusson/macfergusson.github.io/_posts/2023-08-25-Containers-Quick-Start.md

 ### The Basic Setup

-The following Powershell script will create a brand new instance of SQL Server inside of a container, so if you muck it up you can just delete the container, and run the script again to start completely fresh.
+Once you've installed the necessary components listed above, the following Powershell commands will create a brand new instance of SQL Server inside of a container, so if you muck it up you can just delete the container, and run the command again to start fresh.

 ```ps1
 # build container with SQL Server